aows/trimetservices/README.md

    android:value="your_app_id" />
 ```

-Of course, you have to add your App ID you can get from Trimet developers site.
+Of course, you have to add your App ID (you can get it) from Trimet developers site.

 # Using it